lawrencelogoh/lawrencelogoh.github.io/blog/src/2022-04-03-building-a-ssg.md

 I'll try to limit the programs I use in it to what you'll find on a standard Linux/BSD install.

 # Dependencies
-  Luckily, there are only two dependencies.
+Luckily, there are only two dependencies. yq and pandoc
-  - yq
-  - pandoc

 Keep in mind this is for linux/BSD environments.
 My main system is alpine linux so it's guaranteed to work on that.

 # How it used to work